 - To provide necessary funds for its replacement.

-- To show real value of fixed assets.
+- To show the real value of fixed assets.

 - To follow legal provisions.

-- Amortisation: It denotes the process of allocating the cost of an asset over the course of its probable useful life.
-The term is associated with intangible assets such as copyrights,patents,goodwill and trademarks.
+Amortization: It denotes the process of allocating the cost of an asset over the course of its probable useful life.
+The term is associated with intangible assets such as copyrights, patents, goodwill, and trademarks.

 - Dilapidation: This type of loss in value is associated with leasehold assets.